molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

 Unfortunately, this does not work.
 TypeScript complains that the private method `notify` is missing.
-Since cannot and should not provide an implementation for a private method, we use a TypeScript trick.
+That is correct, but we cannot add a private method to the object literal, nor should we.
+To fix this problem, we use a TypeScript trick.
 Using [Pick](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) and [keyof](https://www.typescriptlang.org/docs/handbook/advanced-types.html#index-types), we create a derived type that only contains the public methods:

 ```typescript
 const fakeCounterService: Pick<CounterService, keyof CounterService> = {